LaurinZubler/sa-documentation/chapters/research.typ

   ]
 )

+#pagebreak()

 === Systematic Review
 #global.paragraph(
   "Component Types",
   [
-    @Gernez.2020 Gernez et al. conducted a review on AR application on ship bridge operations.
-They discussed different information components to render AR information in the environment.\
+    Gernez et al. conducted a review on AR application on ship bridge operations @Gernez.2020.
+They discussed different information components to render AR information in the environment.

     - *App display* This component allows the display of full applications in the AR view.

     - *Widget display* This allows the display of smaller stackable information containers.